 The card’s 0 percent introductory APR on both purchases and balance transfers is enticing, but the ongoing variable APR deserves a second look, too.
-After your introductory period ends, you’ll receive a variable APR between 14.24 percent and 24.24 percent — down from the card’s previous rate of 15.24 percent to 25.24 percent variable.
+After your introductory period ends, you’ll receive a variable APR between 16.24 percent to 26.24 percent.

 This variable APR range is on the lower end compared to other balance transfer cards, which can provide you peace of mind should you end up taking longer than 21 months to pay off your debt.

 With most credit cards, it’s common to charge a penalty APR after a missed payment.
 While this is meant to encourage cardholders to make their payments on time, a simple mistake with one late payment can end up costing you a lot in interest.